mrryanjohnston/Canvas-Fun/README.md

     npm install mongoose
     npm install

-###MongoDB setup
+###MongoDB deployment
-You'll need to have a copy of mongodb running a database.
-We recommend using [mongoctl](http://github.com/mongolab/mongoctl).
+You'll need to have a copy of mongodb running your database.
+We recommend using [mongoctl](http://github.com/mongolab/mongoctl) to provision servers.
 Install python, build tools, and pip.
 Pick one of the follow based on your OS/distro:

     sudo apt-get install python build-essential python-pip
-    sudo pacman -S base-devel python python-pip (should test this too) sudo yum install python python-pip build-essential ??? (need to test this)
+    sudo pacman -S base-devel python2 python2-pip
+    sudo yum install python python-pip build-essential ??? (need to test this) brew install ?something?

 Then: